Trump, in New Hampshire speech, turns focus to Biden rematch

 Holmes said she’d like to see DeSantis wait and run for president in 2028 instead.

-Maureen Anderson, a 43-year-old real estate agent from the Boston area, said Thursday's event was the first time she would be seeing Trump in person.
+Maureen Anderson, a 43-year-old from the Boston area who said she follows the QAnon conspiracy theory, said Thursday's event was the first time she would be seeing Trump in person.
 The longtime Trump supporter wore a red “MAGA” hat and said she would be supporting Trump in the primary, regardless of his legal troubles.

 New Hampshire is a political swing state, though voters in the state rejected Trump in the 2016 and 2020 general elections.
 It was, however, the first state Trump won in the 2016 Republican presidential primary contest, propelling him into GOP dominance that he maintains to this day.